Ending the Anxiety, Insomnia, and Sexual Dysfunction Cycle

 Insomnia has many damaging side effects as well.
 Fatigue, low energy, increased tension and sleepiness frequently lower libido in insomnia sufferers.

 The anxiety makes you worry about sleeping.
-You can’t sleep.
+You can't sleep.
 Your partner is upset at the lack of interest in sex.
 You worry about it.
 You have trouble sleeping.
 You become less interested in sex.
 It can seem never-ending.
+But what if you could turn this around and trust your body knows how to relax, sleep, and

 One of the keys to addressing these three interrelated areas is to talk with your doctor.
 None of these are subjects to be ashamed about.
 Your medical provider can determine what treatments will help and whether medication needs to be added or changed.